Protest as LGBT activist jailed for 2 months in Poland - France 24

 Prosecutors have charged three people in that case for desecrating monuments and hurting religious feelings.

-The van from the Pro-Right to Life Foundation used to be a common sight in the centre of Warsaw, plastered with posters linking homosexuality to paedophilia.
+The van from the Pro-Right to Life Foundation is a common sight in the centre of Warsaw, blasting homophobic slogans and plastered with posters linking homosexuality to paedophilia.

 © 2020 AFP